Augmentation Consultation and Physical Exam

 Typically, your plastic surgeon will perform a quick breast exam.
 Monthly, self exams are extremely important and are the best way to catch early cancers that are easily treatable.

-Dr. Cruise will take measurements.
+Joseph T Cruise, MD will take measurements.
 This helps to objectively determine what would best obtain your goal.

 Here are the most important measurements: